2020 Sustainability Management

 This report has been prepared in accordance with the GRI Standards: Core option.
 The alignment of this year’s report to the GRI framework can be found in our GRI Content Index.
 There are no significant changes in the scope of our report or the key sustainability issues identified.
-Please see our 2019 GRI Content Index for more details.
+Please see our 2020 GRI Content Index for more details.

 Cautionary Statement on Forward-Looking Statements

 This report, including our 2015 to 2020 Sustainability Strategy and our 2025 Sustainability and Social Impact Strategy, contains forward-looking statements as that term is defined in the Private Securities Litigation Reform Act of 1995 or by the Securities and Exchange Commission (SEC) in its rules, regulations and releases.
-These statements are made on the basis of Colgate’s views and assumptions as of this time, and Colgate undertakes no obligation to update these statements except as required by law.
-Colgate cautions investors that such forward-looking statements are not guarantees of future performance and that actual events or results may differ materially from these statements due to a number of factors.
-For information about factors that could impact Colgate’s business and cause actual results to differ materially from these forward-looking statements, please refer to our filings with the SEC, including the information set forth under the caption “Risk Factors” in Colgate’s Annual Report on Form 10-K for the year ended December 31, 2019 and subsequent Quarterly Reports on Form 10-Q.
+These statements are made on the basis of our views and assumptions as of this time, and we undertake no obligation to update these statements except as required by law.
+We caution investors that such forward-looking statements are not guarantees of future performance and that actual events or results may differ materially from these statements due to a number of factors.
+For information about factors that could impact our business and cause actual results to differ materially from these forward-looking statements, please refer to our filings with the SEC, including the information set forth under the caption “Risk Factors” in Colgate’s Annual Report on Form 10-K for the year ended December 31, 2020 and subsequent Quarterly Reports on Form 10-Q.